Best Programming Languages to Learn

 Developed as a general-purpose language during the 1970s, C writes the operating system UNIX.
 C has a simple set of keywords, a formal structure, and clear syntax.
 Languages like C++ and JavaScript borrow heavily from C, with C++ specifically functioning as a superset of the language.

 C has features that allow for use in low-level programming to script drivers, and high-level programming for software applications.
-C is portable, fast, and easy to write and understand.
+Although a complicated language to learn because it communicates directly with hardware, C is portable, fast, and easy to write and understand.
 You can implement C in games, graphics, and applications needing calculations.

 C++

-Object-oriented and portable, you can use C++ on multiple platforms.
+Object-oriented and portable, C++ works on multiple platforms.
 In 1985, C++ was developed as an extension of the C programming language.
-C++ is popular among game developers.
+C++ is popular among game developers and other expert programmers.
 You can use C++ to create browsers, operating systems, and banking applications.
 Twitter, YouTube, and Google use C++.

 A large standard template library for C++ accompanies its speed, making it useful for large systems.
 However, C++ lacks security, contains pointers that can take up a lot of memory, and may be difficult to debug.